Conifold transitions via affine geometry and mirror symmetry: Affine geometry and the local tropical conifold

 \subsection{Tropical nodes and Lagrangian fibrations}

-In Examples \ref{ex:res_alg_1} and \ref{ex:smooth_1} we have described Lagrangian fibrations defined over (dense open subsets of) the local conifold $X_0$, of a small resolution $X$ and of a smoothing $Y_{\epsilon}$.
-Using the results of \cite{RCB1} and \cite{CB-M} one can show that the affine structure induced on $\R^3 - \Delta$ by the action coordinates is affine isomorphic respectively to the affine structures given in Examples \ref{ex:pos_node} for the tropical positive node, in \S \ref{trop_res_+ve} for its resolution and in \S \ref{trop_res_-ve} for its smoothing.
-This shows that we can think of $X_0$, $X$ and $Y_{\epsilon}$ as a (partial) symplectic compactification $X_B$ of the symplectic manifold $X_{B_0} = T^*{B_0} / \Lambda^*$ constructed from the relevant tropical manifold $(B, \mathcal P, \Delta)$ (see diagram (\ref{compactify})).
+In Examples \ref{ex:res_alg_1} and \ref{ex:smooth_1} we have described Lagrangian fibrations over (dense open subsets of) the local conifold $X_0$, of a small resolution $X$ and of a smoothing $Y_{\epsilon}$.
+It is known that Lagrangian fibrations induce an affine structure on the base of the fibration via action coordinates.